-- accused not working class warriors, - prosecutors and jurors closer to accused in class status than to "ruling class."
+- -accused not working class warriors, - -prosecutors and jurors closer to accused in class status than to "ruling class."

-- 1. The "great reforms" to the administration of English criminal law c.1780's-1830's: - Law enforcement transformed by rise of professional policing and public prosecutions. - The trial transformed by 'colonization' of proceedings by lawyers. - Punishment transformed by the rise of the penitentiary for convicted serious offenders.
+The "great reforms" to the administration of English criminal law c.1780's-1830's:

+- -Law enforcement transformed by rise of professional policing and public prosecutions. - -The trial transformed by 'colonization' of proceedings by lawyers. - -Punishment transformed by the rise of the penitentiary-long prison terms instead of death sentences and hanging or conditional pardons/transportation for convicted serious offenders.

-2. Why?:
+Why?:

-- Logistical pressures, old system could not accommodate the sheer numbers coming before the system because of socio-economic impact of the Industrial Revolution. - Intellectual factors, ideas of utilitarian and humanitarian reformers. - Political factors, sense of impending revolutionary crisis, rise of capitalist and decline of aristocratic influence.
+- -Logistical pressures, old system could not accommodate the sheer numbers coming before the system because of impacts of the industrial revolution and urbanization. - -Intellectual factors, ideas of utilitarian and humanitarian reformers. - -Political factors, sense of impending revolutionary crisis, rise of capitalist and decline of aristocratic influence.